ayooshkathuria/pytorch-yolo-v3/README.md

 # A Fork of PyTorch Implemation of YOLOv3 to Accomodate Custom Data

+**This fork is a work in progress and not ready for general use, yet.
+It will be noted here when this is working as expected and ready for broader use.**

+Status:

+* [ ] Fix the algorithm that, when evaluated with `eval.py`, returns the same results regardless of the input.

 _We love you COCO, but we have our own interests now._

 This project is a "You Only Look Once" v3 sample using PyTorch, a fork of https://github.com/ayooshkathuria/pytorch-yolo-v3, with updates and improvements specifically for the Tiny architecture on custom data labeled with VoTT (versus the classic download of VOC or COCO data and labels).
 This fork allows the user to create their own dataset.